CRMPickers logoCRMPickers

 Strong for custom modules, rules, and process-specific CRM design

-HubSpot wins when adoption is the constraint
+HubSpot wins when adoption is the bottleneck

 Who should choose HubSpot vs Zoho CRM?